Be a Voice for Hawaiʻi’s Keiki

 7. Missed school meal applications

-34% of students nationally who were denied free or reduced-price meals were actually eligible to receive them.
+A national study found that 34% of students who were denied free or reduced-price meals were actually eligible to receive them.
+Language barriers, problems providing income records, and fear of disclosing information can prevent families from completing or accurately completing the school meal application.

-The impact of hungry students is not limited to children and parents.
-Schools are bearing the financial impact as well.
-In fact, many teachers have reported using money from their own paychecks to keep a supply of snacks on hand for when students come to school hungry.
+Many teachers in Hawaiʻi have reported using money from their own paychecks to keep a supply of snacks on hand for when students come to school hungry.